himavarshini/learning/cpp/README.md

 3. the book is not very organised but in a random selection of topic that are sprinkled everywhere.
 Please bear with this in mind while reading.
 4. sometimes new concepts are being used in the initial parts of the book as well (describing macros at the start of the C example..), this lets the flow in this book going while the new reader might find it hard to understand and keepup.
 Please bear that many of such concepts are covered and are going to be covered in depth.

+There are lots of coding examples and fully written code than any other C or C++ book anyone have ever read.

 Instructions to start the manual:

 1. use Ubuntu OS.. i used Ubuntu to compile and run programs .. any Ubuntu >= 18.04 is ok.
 If you want to use the other OS, you are free to do so..
 MacOS does `g++` and `gcc` as well similar to the Ubuntu.
 Windows, usually it is hard to setup but MinGW is one option.
 MinGW is here: http://www.mingw.org/